codingricky/marvel-rest-client/README.md

 TODO
 ====
-* Write more of the readme
-* Put it into maven repo
 * Add error handling
 * Add support for all the API
+* Proxy Support
-* Add ability to save images
+* Add instructions on how to build the library